immber/atproto-docs-worker/README.md

 ## MCP server for atproto docs

-This worker fees the vecotorize index used by [mcp-atproto-docs](https://github.com/immber/mcp-atproto-docs) a remote MCP server publicly available at:
+This worker feeds the vecotorize index used by [mcp-atproto-docs](https://github.com/immber/mcp-atproto-docs) a remote MCP server publicly available at:
 ```
 https://mcp-atproto-docs.immber.workers.dev/sse
 ```